isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-geolgraphic-celebrating-maps-and-their-stories.md

 <br>

 <img   src="/images/vol-10-issue-4/geo-geographic/dutch.jpg">
 <div style="background-color: white;">The Dutch merchant/traveller and historian, Jan Huygen van Linschoten (1563–1611) is credited with writing a book on the navigational routes to the elusive East Indies (referring generally to India and Southeast Asia).
 The Portuguese, who at that time controlled the lucrative spice trade to Europe, kept such information secret.
 Sailing directions and accurate maps from Linschoten's book <i>Itinerario</i> (first published in 1596), later paved the way for the Dutch and British to venture to the region.
 This cropped detail of a larger map from the English edition of the <i>Itinerario</i>, published in 1598, shows "Sincapura" at the tip of the Malay Peninsula.
-Interestingly, Linschoten's map is oriented with the east at the top. with the entire region positioned on its side. <i>National Library of Singapore Collection</i>.</div>
+Interestingly, Linschoten's map is oriented with the east at the top, with the entire region positioned on its side. <i>National Library of Singapore Collection</i>.</div>

 #### **Island of Stories: Singapore Maps**